 Mizo people are rice eaters and they love to add non-vegetarian ingredients in every dish, however, they consume a fair share of vegetables in their meals too.
 Fish, chicken, pork, and beef are popular meats among Mizos.

 Popular cuisines of Mizo people are Bai, Koat Pitha, Vawksa Rep, Bamboo Shoot Fry, Panch Phoran Tarka, Misa Mach Poora, Mizo Vawksa, and Chhum Han.

-The basic food of Naga people is rice with boiled vegetables, fish or meat(either dry or pork with bamboo shoots).
-Their meat and fish are smoked, dried or fermented.
-Their food is lot spicy with a lot of chilies.
+The basic food of the Naga people is rice with boiled vegetables, fish, or meat(either dry or pork with bamboo shoots).
+Their meat and fish are smoked, dried, or fermented.
+Their food is a lot spicy with a lot of chilies.

 The most popular food of Naga people is Dried Pork, Smoked Pork Stew, Nagaland Pork with Dry Bamboo Shoots, Bamboo Steamed Fish, Roasted Intestines, Beans Mix, Bitter Melon, Chicken Glutinous Rice Soup, Kongshia Lon – Eel Chili Sauce, Crab Chili Sauce, and boiled vegetables.

 Pork with Bamboo Shoots s the most popular Nagaland dish in which bamboo shoots are cooked with pork.

 Odisha is the land of Lord Jagannath and their food is greatly influenced by the Jagannath Temple.
 Rice is their staple food and they use plantains, jackfruit, and papaya in their cuisines.

 They use very little or no oil in cooking, mustard oil is usually used in cooking which makes it very healthy.
 You can find all sorts of vegetarian and non-vegetarian dishes.